matteofabbri/EuropeanGreatAtlasOfProfanities/README.md

 - To mouni tis manas sou: The pussy of your mother
 - To mouni pou se petage: The pussy that threw you out
 - Fae skata: Eat shit
+- Gamo to spiti sou: Fuck your house
 ## Italian
 - Figa: Cunt.
 Can be also used as space between phrases.
 - Cazzo: Dick.
 Can be also used as space between phrases.